qmk/qmk_firmware/docs/features/unicode.md

 This is most useful when creating a keymap for an international layout with special characters.
 Instead of having to put the lower and upper case versions of a character on separate keys, you can have them both on the same key.
 This helps blend Unicode keys in with regular keycodes.

-Due to keycode size constraints, *i* and *j* can each only refer to one of the first 128 characters in your `unicode_map`.
-In other words, 0 ≤ *i* ≤ 127 and 0 ≤ *j* ≤ 127.
+Due to keycode size constraints, the indices `i` and `j` can each only refer to one of the first 128 characters in your `unicode_map`.
+That is, 0 ≤ `i` ≤ 127, and 0 ≤ `j` ≤ 127.

 === UCIS

 As with Unicode Map, the UCIS method also supports all possible code points, and requires the use of a mapping table.
-However, it works much differently - Unicode characters are input by replacing a typed mnemonic.
+However, it works much differently — Unicode characters are input by replacing a typed mnemonic.

 To enable UCIS, add the following to your keymap's `rules.mk`: